Article Overview: Pros & Cons of Living in Tucson

 Tucson Neighborhoods to See

-- Barrio Viejo: Near downtown, Mexican culture, cantinas, margaritas, diverse, parks
+- Barrio Viejo: Near downtown, Mexican culture, cantinas, margaritas, varied, parks

 - Catalina Foothills: Expensive, beautiful mountain views, great hiking trails, great schools